whataboutpets/minimal-mistakes/_posts/cats/2019-01-21-how-to-get-rid-of-cat-allergies.md

 Be warned:

-*In some cases TODO
+Cat allergy symptoms range from mild to severe.

+Seek medical help immediately in case of a [severe reaction](https://www.aafa.org/asthma-symptoms/){:target="_blank"}.

 So what's The cure?

-According to the Asthma and Allergy Foundation of America (AAFA) the best treatment is to [avoid contact with cats or the areas where they live](https://www.aafa.org/pet-dog-cat-allergies){:target="_blank"}.
+[According](https://www.aafa.org/pet-dog-cat-allergies){:target="_blank"} to the Asthma and Allergy Foundation of America (AAFA) the best treatment is to **avoid contact with cats or the areas where they live**.

 Removing kitty from your home is often the best treatment.